Eliminating risks is disastrous for discovery

 Slow but strong

-Together with researcher Joost van Onna, the idea arose to build a car with the people there and to drive that car to the west, read: the Netherlands, back.
-Smets: “I started looking for funds and I eventually received an R&D contribution from CBK Rotterdam to implement the project.
-Once there, we collaborated with local engineers, students from the Rietveld Academy and the technical university of Kumasi.
-We designed a car made from parts of old cars with both front and rear and a cargo space and called it: Turtle 1.
+Together with researcher Joost van Onna, the idea arose to build a car with the people there and drive that car back to the west, read: the Netherlands.
+Smets: “I started looking for funds and eventually I received an R&D contribution from CBK Rotterdam, among others, to carry out the project.
+Once there, we worked with local technicians, students from the Rietveld Academy and the Kumasi University of Technology.
+We designed a car made from parts from old cars with both front and rear and a cargo area and named it: Turtle 1.
 In the Ghanaian culture, a turtle stands for old age and strength and in addition, the car cannot go faster than 80 km per hour.
 Slow but strong just like a turtle.
 We had him sailed to the Netherlands and even stood there at the car fair with the car.
 Our little car, made from parts of old cars, stood there in stark contrast to the shiny, expensive cars that stood there.
 There were also mechanics from Africa - who had contributed to the construction of the car - at our stand.
 They were proud, that was beautiful. "

 Question the world

 There was also criticism: the Africans who participated in the project had been told that it was the first car of a whole series of cars.
 Perhaps the start of a new African car industry, the rumor went round.
 What did Melle Smets think?